-Meghan Kircher is a Fellow at the Yale Center for Environmental Law and Policy.
+Meghan Kircher is the Associate Director at the Yale Center for Environmental Law and Policy.
 She attended the University of Central Florida, graduating with a degree in history and political science in 2016.
 During her time at UCF, she served in the Student Government Association and worked on several high-profile political campaigns.
 Meghan graduated from the University of Florida Levin College of Law in 2019 and spent two years working as a public defender.
 During law school, she worked for the International Criminal Court as an intern for President Chile Eboe-Osuji and conducted research in international law and global affairs.
-As a Fellow, Meghan focuses on the Center’s international development efforts and manages the Center’s relationships with global affiliates.
+In her previous role at the Center as a Fellow, Meghan focused on the Center’s international development efforts and managed the Center’s relationships with global affiliates.